kon-rad/ethcannes2025/next-app/MINI-APP-SETUP.md

 # World App Mini App Setup Guide

-This guide will help you set up and test the AI Influencer Platform as a World App Mini App.
+This guide will help you set up and test the Augmi as a World App Mini App.

 ## Prerequisites